-The Center was established in 1973 to preserve one of the last remnants of the Palisades Forest as a natural sanctuary for plant and animal life.
+Flat Rock Brook Nature Center was established in 1973 to preserve one of the last remnants of the Palisades forest as a natural sanctuary for plant and animal life.
 It is available to the public for trail walks, nature study and other passive recreation.

-In 2013 a new educational dock overlooking Quarry Pond was completed.
+In 2013, a new educational dock overlooking Quarry Pond was completed.
 Its hexagonal shape provides a better viewing platform for school groups that visit the Nature Center.
-The Nature Center building (restrooms included) has been updated and the pond dredged to provide an improved water habitat for wildlife.
+The Nature Center building (restrooms included) has been renovated and the pond dredged to provide an improved water habitat for wildlife.

 |Trails Overview:|| |

 The park contains a compact network of seven marked trails totaling roughly 4 miles.
 For a trail map, showing the possibilities for loop hikes, use the web link above.

 Detailed descriptions of hikes in the Nature Center are viewable here.